mengshan-ye/mengshan-ye.github.io/_pages/home.md

 <div class="justify-text">
 I am Mengshan Ye (叶梦珊).
 I am currently a Miller Postdoctoral Fellow at the University of California, Berkeley, working with <a href="http://alchemy.cchem.berkeley.edu/home/">Prof. Jeffrey R. Long</a>.
 I received my Ph.D. in Chemistry from Massachusetts Institute of Technology with <a href="https://suessgroup.mit.edu/">Prof. Daniel L. M. Suess</a> and B.S. in Chemistry from the University of Science and Technology of China with <a href="https://faculty.ustc.edu.cn/xiongyujie//">Prof. Yujie Xiong</a>.
+I will be starting my independent career as an Assistant Professor of Chemistry at Vanderbilt University in August 2025!
 </div>

 <p></p>